pure-data/externals-howto/README.rst

 vectors.

-Since an object doesn't know its *perform*-routine's signal-vector length until the "dsp"-method, this would be the place to allocate temporary buffers to store intermediate dsp computations.
+Since an object doesn't know its *perform*-routine's signal-vector length until the “dsp”-method, this would be the place to allocate temporary buffers to store intermediate dsp computations.
 See:
 *getbytes*.